Information about housing benefit overpayments

 - If you move out of your home

-It is your duty to tell us of changes in your circumstances promptly to avoid having to repay any monies (click here to download a Change of Circumstances form).
+It is your duty to tell us of changes in your circumstances promptly to avoid having to repay any monies.

-Where an overpayment arises, the council will take action to recover the money.
+Where an overpayment arises, we will take action to recover the money.

 In some circumstances, you may be entitled to a reduced amount of benefit for the same period as the overpayment.
 We may contact you if we think this applies to you to ask you to provide information about your income and circumstances for the period of the overpayment.
 If you are asked to provide these details, you must do so promptly as it could reduce your overpayment.

 This guide explains what your responsibilities are as an employer, if we ask you to implement a Direct Earnings Attachment (DEA).

 We will write to you with full details, for example: